ethanwheat/PantryBot/README.md

 PantryBot frontend uses React, Vite, Bootstrap, and React Router.

 Vite is used to speed up development using React.
 Bootstrap is for easy styling.
-React routef is used for easy implementation of routing for React applications.
+React router is used for easy implementation of routing for React applications.

 [React Documentation](https://react.dev/)